I Didn’t Want To Lean Out

 Why I Left, How I Left, and What It Would Have Taken to Keep Me in STEM

-My name is Frances Hocutt, and last year I leaned out.
+I am a woman and a chemist, and last year I leaned out.

 I didn’t make that decision lightly.
 I’ve loved chemistry since middle school.
 I saw the way it made the world fit together and it was beautiful.
 I earned a bronze medal in the International Chemistry Olympiad, continued my studies at a prestigious and challenging undergraduate-only college, and was quickly promoted for my work as a medicinal chemist at a well-known pharmaceutical company.

 The USA team poses with their medals at the International Chemical Olympiad (IChO).
 Photo by USNCO mentor Todd Trout.

 People I chatted with would shudder when I said “synthetic organic chemist;” I would smile and say, “well, someone has to like the stuff.”